|Battle of the Bulge Buttress

 Some will recognize this route from the Parallelojams video; most others will note that it is the oft-chalked extension to the prominent Swedin-Ringle.
 Lower with a 60m rope.
 The fixed "hardware" was pieces of static rope and carabiners in April of 2008 that was probably old.

 No bolts unless you clip the Swedin-Ringle anchor (apparently this is a taboo if leading the entire route; pretend the anchor doesn't exist and forget I mentioned it).
 Gear from tiny (.33 or black Aliens) to 1 inch.
 Doubles or triples of finger to hand pieces are useful.
-Note that it is possible but difficult to place protection during the crux, with the possibility of a large but mostly clean fall.
-Hence the 'R' rating.
-See my comments below.
+Note that it is possible but difficult to place gear during the crux, but the fall is clean if a bit intimidating.
+Probably on the soft side of the 'R' rating.

 |By Greg Barnes|